-- The cysts on the ovaries aren’t harmful and don’t need to be removed.
+- The tiny cysts on the ovaries aren’t harmful and don’t need to be removed.

 - The treatment for PCOS is healthy nutrition, exercise, and medications.

 Young women with PCOS often have elevated insulin levels and are more likely to develop diabetes.
-Metformin is a medication often prescribed for women with PCOS to help prevent diabetes.
-A lifestyle that includes healthy nutrition and daily exercise is the most important part of a PCOS treatment plan.
+Metformin is a medication often prescribed for women with PCOS to help prevent or treat diabetes.
+A lifestyle that includes healthy nutrition and daily exercise is an important part of a PCOS treatment plan.

 What is insulin?